nagarajan/motleytechpy3/content/reactToDoList/content.md

 Disqus_Identifier: reactToDoList

 Some time ago, I had built a simple standalone ToDo list in React, which stores its data in the browser localstorage, and I thought it came together quite neatly.
-Its actually less than 200 lines of javascript code (wasn't trying to play golf with the line count - link to the code near the bottom).
+Its actually less than 200 lines of javascript code (wasn't deliberately trying to play golf with the line count - link to the code near the bottom).

 The use of local storage allows the list to retain its data across client restarts.
 So it kind of works like the apps of old days, when we didn't have a backend server syncing the data on different devices.